OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions.md

 ## GitHub Actions secrets

-You can use [encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in your workflow (available from the **{{Settings > Secrets}}** menu of your GitHub repository), which is a great place to store sensitive information such as your Octopus Deploy API keys (which is not something you should store in your source control).
+You can use [encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in your workflow (available from the **Settings ➜ Secrets** menu of your GitHub repository), which is a great place to store sensitive information such as your Octopus Deploy API keys (which is not something you should store in your source control).

 For example: